ahmetuygun/brokerage-service/README.md

 2. Authenticate with the `/login` API to get a token; the token will be saved to `{{accessToken}}` automatically.
 3. Call the APIs using the token.

-### Assumptions
-- Asset's ‘Usable size’ is only reflected from ‘size’ when the Order is matched.

 ### Architecture and Stack
 - **Stack:** Java 21, Spring Boot 3.3.5, Spring Security 6.1 , Mokito, H2 DB